MyCollagenGlow

 Suh, Min Geun et al. “Inhibitory Effect of Galactooligosaccharide on Skin Pigmentation.”
 Preventive nutrition and food science vol.24,3 (2019): 321-326.
 Sci.
 2020;21:741. https://pubmed.ncbi.nlm.nih.gov/31608258/

-Numerous scientific studies highlight the beneficial role of vitamin C on the skin.
-Oral vitamin C supplementation helps fight skin oxidation, promotes cell growth and differentiation, and thus contributes to cell renewal.
-Vitamin C can also stimulate collagen production in the dermis and improve skin firmness and elasticity.
+Acerola Extract - Vitamin C Numerous scientific studies highlight the beneficial role of vitamin C on the skin.
+Oral vitamin C supplementation helps fight skin oxidation, promotes cell growth and differentiation, contributes to collagen synthesis, and reduces wrinkles.

 Pullar J.M., Carr A.C., Vissers M.C.M.
 The roles of vitamin C in skin health.
 Nutrients.
 2017; 9:866–892.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5579659/

-Vitamin E is an integral part of the skin's antioxidant defenses, primarily providing protection against UV rays and other free radicals that may come into contact with the epidermis.
-Oral vitamin E supplementation may be useful to effectively enhance skin photoprotection through diet.
-Additional anti-inflammatory effects of vitamin E have also been observed in the skin; it acts as a free radical scavenger and/or a modulator of inflammatory signals.
+Vitamine E Vitamin E is an integral part of the skin's antioxidant defenses, primarily offering protection against UV rays and other free radicals that may come into contact with the epidermis.
+Oral vitamin E supplementation can help protect the skin from photodamage.

 Maalouf S, El-Sabban M, Darwiche N, Gali-Muhtasib H. Protective effect of vitamin E on ultraviolet B light-induced damage inkeratinocytes.
 Mol Carcinog.
 2002;34:121–30. https://pubmed.ncbi.nlm.nih.gov/12112306/